rust-lang/rfcs/text/0000-sized-hierarchy.md

-`?Sized` can be redefined to be equivalent to `DynSized` in all editions and the syntax can be removed in a future edition only because adding an `Unsized` bound is equivalent to removing the `Sized` bound and imposing no constraints on the sizedness of a parameter.
+`?Sized` can be redefined to be equivalent to `DynSized` in all editions and the syntax can be removed in a future edition only because adding an `Pointee` bound is equivalent to removing the `Sized` bound and imposing no constraints on the sizedness of a parameter.

-Without `Unsized`, a complicated migration would be necessary to change all current uses of `?Sized` to `DynSized` (as these are equivalent) and then future uses of `?Sized` would now accept more types than `?Sized` previously did (they would now accept the `extern type`s).
+Without `Pointee`, a complicated migration would be necessary to change all current uses of `?Sized` to `DynSized` (as these are equivalent) and then future uses of `?Sized` would now accept more types than `?Sized` previously did (they would now accept the `extern type`s).